-Talk about sugar shock: We’re eating way too much of the sweet stuff, with the average American consuming approximately 22 teaspoons of added sugar per day from sugary beverages, cookies, cakes, candies — even condiments like ketchup and salad dressings.
-To make matters worse, processed foods you wouldn’t even expect to have sugar can contain high amounts as well.
+The average American consumes approximately 22 teaspoons of added sugar per day from sugary beverages, cookies, cakes, candies — even condiments like ketchup and salad dressings.
+To make matters worse, processed foods you wouldn't even expect to have sugar can contain high amounts as well.

-The American Heart Association recommends 6 teaspoons per day for women and 9 for men.
+The American Heart Association recommends up to 6 teaspoons of added sugar per day for women and 9 for men.
 And the Dietary Guidelines Advisory Committee, the group that makes recommendations for the Dietary Guidelines for Americans, recently suggested capping added sugar at 12 teaspoons a day for both adult men and women.

 Know that it will be a challenge

 The first 48 hours will be rough.
 You'll likely feel irritable and hungry.